jonathantribouharet/acts_as_uid/README.md

 ActsAsUID
 ======================

-A plugin for generate unique UID for ActiveRecord model.
+A plugin for generate UID for ActiveRecord model.
+Usefull for obfuscate.

 Installation
 ------------